KjeldSchmidt/the-coding-kind-website/services.md

 we can help you focus on building great software without release anxiety.

 **This is a great fit if:**
-- there is an existing team of developers looking to deliver faster, more frequently and with fewer errors
+- there is an existing team of developers looking to deliver faster, more frequently and with fewer errors.
-- programming and operations are done by different teams, and you want to change this
+- programming and operations are done by different teams, and you want to change this.
-- there is a consistent struggle to onboard new team members
+- there is a consistent struggle to onboard new team members.
-- long wait times to see that changes succeeded are common
+- long wait times to see that changes succeeded are common.
-- deployments depend on the knowledge and expertise of a single team member
+- deployments depend on the knowledge and expertise of a single team member.

 **You can expect:**
-- Code changes can go live in minutes instead of days or weeks
+- code changes can go live in minutes instead of days or weeks.
-- Introducing new errors will become rarer, and the impact severely reduced
+- introducing new errors will become rarer, and the impact severely reduced.
-- Deploying will become a business choice instead of a technical one
+- deploying will become a business choice instead of a technical one.
-- Developers will confidently own their operations

 ---